ManojBelbase/ai-response-parser/README.md

 # 🧠 ai-response-parser

-A beautiful, lightweight React component that renders AI responses with **full Markdown support** and **syntax-highlighted code blocks**.
-Perfect for AI chatbots, coding assistants, tutorials, and documentation sites.
+A React component to render AI responses, including Markdown, syntax-highlighted code blocks, and dark mode support.
+Ideal as an AI code converter, AI coder tool, code formatter, or AI code parser in your React projects. 🚀

 Works instantly with React, Next.js, Vite, Remix, etc.